Deivamagal

 The show is produced by Vikatan Televistas Pvt Ltd and director by S. Kumaran.
 This serial was shot in Pollachi, Chennai, Chengalpet, Hyderabad, Kerala, Puducherry, Cuddalore and Climax scene shot in One Island.
-This is the first TV serial shot in the Bay of Bengal.
+This is the first TV serial shot in the Bay of Bengal..The show started The show was re-telecastied from January 19, 2026, to May 30, 2026, at 10:30AM (Indian Standard Time) in Sun TV.

 Plot

-The story mainly revolves around Prakash (Krishna), his wife Sathyapriya (Vani Bhojan) and his eldest sister-in-law Gayathri's conspiracies against their families to acquire Prakash's ancestral property Jai Hind Vilas.
+The story mainly revolves around Prakash and his wife Sathyapriya fighting against his eldest sister-in-law Gayathri and her conspiracies against their families to acquire Prakash's ancestral property Jai Hind Vilas.

 Sathyapriya grows up in rich family in the village of Poongodi.
 Her parents Sundaram and Sampoornam were loving.
 She has two younger siblings, Dharani and Anjali.
 Sundharam arranges marriage for Sathya with Karthik, a businessman.
 Unfortunately, Karthik and Sathya's wedding is halted.
 Due to this, Sundharam dies of a heart attack.
 After her father's death, Sathya and her family moved to her uncle Devaraj's house in Chennai.
 There, Sathya and her family suffer much because of Devaraj's greedy wife Saroja.
 Saroja starts to take revenge on Sathya's family as Sundaram had rejected her son, Suresh's, marriage proposal with Sathya.
 Saroja determines to chase Sathya and her family from her house.

 Then there is Jaihind Vilas family where Chidambaram is head of the family and proud fan of Mahatma.
 Chidambaram and his wife, Janaki, have four children.
 The elder Kumar is married to Gayathri, and they have a daughter Monisha.
 The second son Raju is lazy and sleeps at home all day.
 He has a wife Thilaga, who stays with her mother.
 They have their only daughter, and the youngest, Ragini, who goes to college.
 Their third son, Prakash, is short-tempered.
 Prakash's attempts to pass exams and get a government job are spoiled by Gayathri.
 Gayathri rules the family.
 The family is forced to do all the work for her except Prakash.
 Gayathri wants to take the Jai Hind Vilas property all for herself.
 Prakash is aware of this and obstructs her attempts to get the property.
 Gayathri, works as a GM in star hotel where Sathya joins to work to support her family.